 Difficulty in Completing Daily Tasks

-People with Alzheimer’s disease often find it difficult to finish the daily tasks.
+People with Alzheimer’s disease often find it difficult to finish their daily tasks.
 They might also have trouble driving to a location they are familiar with and experience a lot of problems with concentration.
-As the disease progresses, routine day-to-day activities which require critical thinking may take longer time.
+As the disease progresses, routine day-to-day activities which require critical thinking may take a longer time.

 Alzheimer’s disease can affect the vision of the person.
 This increases the difficulty in reading, judging the distance, determining the colors or contrast; which may result in problems with driving.